 Approximately 34% of adult American consumers have a credit score ranging from 300 to 669.
-For people who have a credit score in this range, it can be difficult to get financing for things like a mortgage or an auto loan.
-Even if they do manage it, chances are the loans they qualify for don’t have the best terms or interest rates.
+For people with a credit score in this range, getting financing for things like a mortgage or an auto loan can be difficult.
+Even if they manage it, the loans they qualify for don’t have the best terms or interest rates.

-That’s where installment loans for bad credit come in.
-These loans are a good option for consumers who need help with longer-term financial needs, such as securing financing for a big purchase, paying for college, or getting a personal loan.
-Here’s everything you need to know about installment loans for bad credit to make an informed decision about your future.
+That’s where installment loans geared for bad credit borrowers come in.
+These loans are a good option for consumers who need help with longer-term financial needs, such as securing financing for a big purchase, paying for college or getting a personal loan.
+Here’s everything you need to know about installment loans for bad credit borrowers to make an informed decision before you borrow.